aswardly/sstest/README.md

 --------
 This application is built using Domain Driven Design approach where business logic are made into entities and valueobjects. e.g. 'Product' is considered as an entity, while an 'order item' is a valueobject.
 The 'Order' itself is an aggregate root for accessing a collection of 'order items'.
+The domain models are located at '/module/Emoneygw/src/Emoneygw/Model/Concrete/' and /module/Emoneygw/src/Emoneygw/ValueObject/Concrete/'

 This is a fully functional application where all state changes are persisted to database (Mysql).
 This utilizes ZF2 components such as 'Zend Db' and 'Zend Hydrator'.
 The data persistence layer is architectured using the Data Mapper pattern.
+The data mappers are located at '/module/Emoneygw/src/Emoneygw/DataMapper/Concrete/' and /module/Emoneygw/src/Emoneygw/DataMapper/Hydrator/'

+Dependency Injection is handled by utlizing ZF2's built in 'Zend ServiceManager' using Factory classes located at '/module/Emoneygw/src/Emoneygw/Factory/DataMapper/'

 Online Version
 --------------